dreamcastnan/aws_sysops_notes/README.md

 3. increase availability
 4. not used for scaling

+### RDS failover

+1. AZ outage
+2. Primary DB fails
+3. DB instances' server type is changed
+4. operating system of DB instances is undergoing maintenance
+5. manual failover initiated by Reboot with failover function.

 ### RDS backups

 1. auto enabled
 2. daily full snapshot of db
 3. capture TXN logs in real time

+**You cannot copy an automated DB snapshot.
+Instead, you can share a manual DB snapshot encrypted or un-encrypted with other AWS accounts.**

 ### RDS Encryption